 I am constantly thinking about ways to make dinner easy.
 I mean……..constantly.
-I see a recipe and I’m like “OOO how can recreate this to reduce the prep time to 3 seconds?” or “OOO how can I make this ridiculously easy, but chemical shit storm of a dish PHFF balanced?”
+I see a recipe and I’m like “OOO how can recreate this to reduce the prep time to 3 seconds?” or “OOO how can I make this ridiculously easy recipe a PHFF-balance meal?”
 The latter is definitely where my head was at with this one.
 I was perusing the almighty Pinterest for dinner ideas and I came across a ‘chicken bacon ranch foil pack’ and I thought MMMM YEP.
-But then I opened it up, and found the recipe used store-bought, fake bacon bits, American cheese and store bought ranch dressing.
-But why???
-How hard is it to cut up some real bacon??
-How hard is it to buy REAL cheese?
-They are LITERALLY right next to each other. *rolls eyes* Anyways.
-I had a plan.
+But then I opened it up, and found the recipe used fake bacon bits and fake cheese.
+Why???
+But I had a plan.

 This is so easy, SO DELICIOUS, and takes minutes to put together.
-Do yourself a favor and don’t skip the extra 2 minute step of heating up a pan and searing the chicken.
-I tried the recipe both ways and the chicken turned out 23429847 Xs juicier when I seared it.
+Do yourself a favor and don’t skip the extra 2-minute step of heating up a pan and searing the chicken.
+I tried the recipe both ways and the chicken turned out 23429847s juicier when I seared it.
 Always always always sear chicken breast before cooking it and it won’t suck.

 Chicken, Bacon, Ranch Packets